syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-Executing the above codes renders the following output in iOS, Android and Windows phone devices respectively.
+Executing the above codes renders the following output in iOS, Android and Windows Phone devices respectively.

 ![](GettingStarted_images/ShowAtTouchPoint.png)

-N> SfPopupLayout.ShowAtTouchPoint() is not applicable for displaying pop-up when the SfPopupLayout is not set as root view .
+N> SfPopupLayout.ShowAtTouchPoint() is not applicable for `Displaying pop-up when the SfPopupLayout is not set as root view`.

 ## Relative positioning